 A) The AS in IV Governance Board shall include, but not be limited to, operations decisions, space allocations, budget, personnel, programming, satellite operations, investments, purpose and image, facilities, services, programs, activities, etc. It shall oversee the operations and development of the any Association space in Isla Vista with respect to any matters involving policy, including short and long-term planning for the financial viability of said spaces.
-The Board shall be involved in all aspects of the budget process and shall approve the annual AS in IV Governance Board budget.
-The Board shall not be involved in daily management practices nor impair management's ability to implement timely decisions which are consonant with the fiduciary responsibilities outlined in this charge and reflected in the AS in IV Governance Board budget.
-The relationship with and jurisdiction of the AS Office of the President and the AS Executive Director shall include, but not be limited to, ensuring that sound fiscal policies are adhered to and that the decisions of the Board are in compliance with the Association mission, policies, and procedures.
-Decisions of the Board are subject to review and final approval of the AS Senate and AS Office of the President.

-B) The AS in IV Governance Board shall also manage the distribution and approval of all current and anticipated spending of the Maintaining AS's Isla Vista Presence lock-in fee.
-It shall review and have full financial authority regarding the allocation of any Maintaining AS's Isla Vista Presence lock-in funding for all Isla Vista Space related project proposals made to the board.
-The purpose of the AS in IV Governance Board is to represent the needs and interests of all students in the Isla Vista community while working to advance the Association goals listed in A.S. space survey, A.S.
+- B) The Board shall be involved in all aspects of the budget process and shall approve the annual AS in IV Governance Board budget.
+The Board shall not be involved in daily management practices nor impair management's ability to implement timely decisions which are consonant with the fiduciary responsibilities outlined in this charge and reflected in the AS in IV Governance Board budget. - C) The AS in IV Governance Board shall also manage the distribution and approval of all current and anticipated spending of the Maintaining AS's Isla Vista Presence lock-in fee.
+It shall review and have full financial authority regarding the allocation of any Maintaining AS's Isla Vista Presence lock-in funding for all Isla Vista Space related project proposals made to the board. - a.
+The Lock-In Fee will be classified as "AS in IV" in the AS Budget sheet. - b.
+Approximately \$207,900 a year is allocated through the \$3.45 lock in fee. - D) The purpose of the AS in IV Governance Board is to represent the needs and interests of all students in the Isla Vista community while working to advance the Association goals listed in A.S. space survey, A.S.
 Strategic Plan and A.S. in IV Strategic Plan.
 The Associated Students of UCSB staff shall be responsible for the implementation of all decisions and allocations made by the board.
-The role of the Associated Students of UCSB staff shall include, but not be limited to, ensuring that the decisions of the AS in IV Governance Board comply with "The Legal Code of the Associated Students."
+The role of the Associated Students of UCSB staff shall include, but not be limited to, ensuring that the decisions of the AS in IV Governance Board comply with "The Legal Code of the Associated Students." - E) Serve as a council to consolidate efforts of AS entities for the improvement of the Isla Vista Community through projects, collaborations, and funding of groups actively working on similar missions.